-🩹 Wound cleaning and care
+🩹 Wound disinfection and care

 A small cut, a graze or a bite?
 You need to be able to clean the affected area quickly and properly.